Richie Roberts: Depictions in media

 The story of Roberts' investigation and prosecution of Frank Lucas was adapted into the 2007 film American Gangster, starring Academy Award-winning actors Denzel Washington portraying Lucas and Russell Crowe portraying Roberts.
-The film grossed more than US$127 million and was met with generally positive reviews.
+The film grossed more than US$127 million and was met with generally-positive reviews.
 However, several people involved with the actual events regarding the investigation and prosecution (including Lucas and Roberts) have criticized the film as a largely fictional and exaggerated portrayal that contained inaccuracies and fabrication.

-The film portrays Roberts as being mired in a personal child custody battle and suggests that this aspect of his personal life was compromised by his dogged investigation of Lucas.
-This was entirely fabricated, as Roberts never had a child.
+The film portrays Roberts as being mired in a personal child custody battle and suggests that aspect of his personal life was compromised by his dogged investigation of Lucas.
+That was entirely fabricated, as Roberts never had a child.
 Roberts also criticized the portrayal of Lucas as "almost noble".

-Comparatively, Sterling Johnson, Jr., a federal judge who served as a special narcotics prosecutor and assisted in the arrest and trial of Lucas, described the film as "one percent reality and ninety-nine percent Hollywood."
-In addition, Johnson described the real life Lucas as "illiterate, vicious, violent, and everything Denzel Washington was not."
-In 2008, former Drug Enforcement Administration agents filed a lawsuit against Universal Studios, alleging that the events depicted in the film defamed them and hundreds of other agents.
+Sterling Johnson, Jr., a federal judge who served as a special narcotics prosecutor and assisted in the arrest and trial of Lucas, described the film as "one percent reality and ninety-nine percent Hollywood."
+In addition, Johnson described the real-life Lucas as "illiterate, vicious, violent, and everything Denzel Washington was not."
+In 2008, former DEA agents filed a lawsuit against Universal Studios that alleged that the events depicted in the film defamed them and hundreds of other agents.